1337joe/du-mocks/README.md

 ## Testing

 Unit tests are provided to validate the funcionality and demonstrate usage of the mocks.
-To run the tests use:
+The tests depend on `luaunit` and `luacov` for the unit test framework and code coverage, respectively.
+To run all tests use:

 ```sh
 ./tests/runTests.sh
 ```

+Luaunit arguments may be passed in, such as `-o junit` to produce junit-style xml result files (though the junit file path is hardcoded to output to `tests/results/`).

+Individual test files are executable and may be run directly from within the tests directory.

 ## Progress